ajagadi1/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-time-series/docs/user-guide/wind-turbine-anomaly/how-to-connect-to-secure-opcua-server.md

   ## Security mode, one of "None", "Sign", "SignAndEncrypt", or "auto"
   security_mode = "SignAndEncrypt"

-  ## Path to cert.pem.
+  ## Path to client cert.pem.
 Required when security mode or policy isn't "None".
   ## If cert path is not supplied, self-signed cert and key will be generated.
-  certificate = "/run/secrets/server_certificate.pem"
+  certificate = "/run/secrets/$OPCUA_CLIENT_CERT"

-  ## Path to private key.pem.
+  ## Path to client private key.pem.
 Required when security mode or policy isn't "None".
   ## If key path is not supplied, self-signed cert and key will be generated.
-  private_key = "/run/secrets/server_key.pem"
+  private_key = "/run/secrets/$OPCUA_CLIENT_KEY"

   ## Authentication Method, one of "Certificate", "UserName", or "Anonymous".
 To
   ## authenticate using a specific ID, select 'Certificate' or 'UserName'